realcopacetic/script.copacetic.helper/README.md

 - Enhanced Slideshow_Monitor class so that it can now fetch fanarts from containers with plugin sources when they are available then use these fanarts in the custom background slideshow.
 In this way, you can use a custom path to populate a global custom fanart slideshow even without any content in your local library

 **1.0.10**
-- read_fanart() method added in 1.0.10 now triggers on services monitor initialise rather than the first time that the SlideShow monitor is run so it should display backgrounds slightly quicker
+- fanart_read() method added in 1.0.10 now triggers on services monitor initialise rather than the first time that the SlideShow monitor is run so it should display backgrounds slightly quicker

 **1.0.10**
 - Custom path for Global slideshows can now be refreshed on first entry or on change of path without needing Kodi to restart https://github.com/realcopacetic/script.copacetic.helper/issues/6